berenslab/retimgtools/README.md

 python manage.py runserver
 ```

-You need to adapt the `populate-*.py` script to your own dataset.
+You need to adapt the `populate-*.py` script to match your dataset.

-Currently, the frontend is primitive and with many parts hard-coded as our project evolves.
-We will make it more flexible in the future.
-But for now you also need to adapt the frontend codes (`retimgann/templates/retimgann/*.html` and `retimgeval/templates/retimgeval/*.html`) according to your dataset.
+Currently, the frontend is primitive and contains hardcoded elements as the project evolves.
+We plan to make it more flexible in the future, but for now, you may need to modify the templates (r`etimgann/templates/retimgann/*.html` and `retimgeval/templates/retimgeval/*.html`) to suit your data.